 How to Choose Tomatillos

-Look for tomatillos that are firm but not rock-hard with their husks more or less intact (split open is fine, but you don't want them to have been handled so much that the husks are ripped off).
+Look for tomatillos that are firm but not rock-hard with husks that are more or less intact.
+The husk can be split open, but you don't want them to have been handled so much that the husks are ripped off.

 How to Store Tomatillos